 The Uco Valley is one of the world’s highest wine growing regions, with around 197,000 acres planted between 3,000 and 3,900 feet.
 The high altitude, combined with alluvial soils, scarce rainfall (the irrigation comes from the Andes), large temperature differences between day and night, and more than 250 sunny days a year, have created ideal conditions for growing high-quality wine grapes.
 The region is known for its award-winning Malbecs, which are deep in color and rich in both aroma and flavor.
 Merlot, Pinot Noir, Semillon and Torrontes are also grown in the Uco Valley.

 Most wineries in the Uco Valley require advanced reservations for visits, so plan your trip accordingly.
 You’ll find a wide range of excellent wineries offering tours and tastings.
 Notable wineries include Andeluna, Salentein, Domaine Bosquet and the small Bodega La Azul, which offers a five-course lunch with wine pairings.

-Read more about the Main Wine Regions in Mendoza.
+Read more about Mendoza.

 Tony Dunnell is a freelance writer based in Peru since 2009.
 He’s the owner of New Peruvian and also writes for various magazines and websites.
 When he’s not walking his dog in the jungle town of Tarapoto, he’s off exploring other parts of Peru and South America.